Fabio3rs/llvmup/README.md

    - Use `llvm-vscode-activate <version>` to configure VSCode integration
    - Use `llvm-status` to check active version
    - Use `llvm-list` to see all installed versions
-   - Use `llvm-help` for complete usage guide
+   - Use `llvm-help` for detailed usage guide

 ## 🗑️ Uninstallation